SDK npm package is not published yet and API environments may be unavailable.View status

 How Ananke Trust works

 With Ananke Trust, you define templates that describe the document schema (fields, validity rules, presentment settings).
 You then issue documents against those templates.
-Each issued document gets a unique reference, a cryptographic signature, and an optional chain anchor.
+Each issued document gets a unique reference, verification evidence, and optional external proof metadata.

 Documents have a lifecycle: Active → Suspended → Revoked (or Expired).
 Verification endpoints return the current status along with issuer metadata.